 Colin Hallam, Director of Quality

 Colin has a career spanning 33 years in the PCB industry, working for large PCB companies both in the UK and overseas.
 Having previously managed from start up to fully operational a large scale manufacturing facility, in 2007 Colin joined Trackwise bringing with him a wealth of experience in all aspects of PCB manufacture, process control and process improvement including an in depth knowledge of Six Sigma.
-In his current role Colin is responsible for the Trackwise Quality Management System – ISO9001:2008 and the SC21 change programme.
-He is currently driving Trackwise’ objective of achieving AS9100 accreditation by H2, 2015.
+In his current role Colin is responsible for the Trackwise Quality Management System – ISO9001:2015, AS9100:D and the SC21 change programme.

 Colin holds a degree in Chemical Engineering